NVE/nve-git-intro/README.md

 # Managing projects (code, datasets, documents ...) better, either alone or together, using Git / Github

-The goal with this workshop is to improve the collaboration within and between teams at the Hydrological Department at NVE.

 What is Git?

 - Git is a so-called version control system, it helps you to manage your work, if you work alone or collaborate in a team ([short intro video](https://git-scm.com/video/what-is-version-control))